Daihatsu Taft (LA900)

 The LA900 series Daihatsu Taft (ダイハツ・タフト, Daihatsu Tafuto) is a crossover SUV-styled kei car produced by Japanese automaker Daihatsu.
 It is built on Daihatsu New Global Architecture (DNGA) platform and replaced the Cast Activa and Sport.
-It was first introduced at the 2020 Tokyo Auto Salon in January 2020 as a prototype vehicle and went on sale in June 2020.
+It was first introduced at the 2020 Tokyo Auto Salon in January 2020 as a prototype vehicle and went on sale on 10 June 2020.

 Etymology

 The "Taft" nameplate was revived in 2020 after last being used on the Indonesian market F70 series Taft offroader in 2007.
 The name was originally used on the F10 series Taft.

 For the LA900 model, the name Taft is an acronym for Tough & Almighty Fun Tool.